gandazhi/PaperPlane/README.md

 English | [中文版](./README_CN.MD)

-## Notice
-The project is under refactoring, if you want to check out or download the source code of version v3.2.0, please see the [release](https://github.com/TonnyL/PaperPlane/releases).

 ## Introduction

 Paper Plane is a reading app based on Android platform which contains articles from Zhihu Daily, Guokr Handpick and Douban Moment.